-Earthworks Archaeological Services Inc. was retained by to conduct a Stage 1 & 2 archaeological assessment of a 0.33 hectare area located at 5523, 5531, 5539, 5547, and 5555 Fraser Street and 5578 George Street, legally described as Lot 10 & Lots 20 - 24, Registered Plan 31, City of Niagara Falls, Regional Municipality of Niagara, historically part of Lot 77, Geographic Township of Stamford, Welland County, Ontario.
-The assessment was undertaken in support of an Application for a Zoning Bylaw Amendment was conducted as part of the requirements defined in Section 4.10 of the City of Niagara Falls Official Plan, which requires an archaeological assessment to be undertaken when a proposed development, site alteration, or redevelopment of lands has the potential to adversely affect archaeological resources or areas of archaeological potential.
+Earthworks Archaeological Services Inc. was retained by to conduct a Stage 1 & 2 archaeological assessment of a 0.11 hectare area located at 5584 Fraser Street, legally described as part of Lots 29 and 30, Registered Plan 31, City of Niagara Falls, Regional Municipality of Niagara, historically part of Lot 77, Geographic Township of Stamford, Welland County, Ontario.
+The assessment was undertaken in support of an Application for a Zoning Bylaw Amendment was conducted as part of the requirements defined in Section 4.10 of the City of Niagara Falls Official Plan, which requires an archaeological assessment to be undertaken when a proposed development, site alteration, or redevelopment of lands has the potential to adversely affect archaeological resources or areas of archaeological potential

 The study area contains evidence of archaeological potential.
 The location of the study area within 210 metres of a historic unnamed creek connected to the Niagara River indicates the potential for recovering Pre-Contact Indigenous archaeological material.
-Additionally, the location of the study area within 100 metres of Stanley Avenue, a historically documented transportation route, indicates the potential for recovering Historic Euro-Canadian archaeological material.
 In summary, a Stage 2 archaeological assessment was determined to be required in order to identify and document any archaeological material that may be present.
 The inaccessibility of the study area to any form of ploughing equipment precluded the possibility of ploughing for a pedestrian survey, and as a result, a test pitting survey was determined to be required.

-The Stage 2 archaeological assessment of the study area was conducted on September 23, 2024 under PIF #: P1037-0313-2024, issued to Michael Golloher, M.Sc.
+The Stage 2 archaeological assessment of the study area was conducted on September 23, 2024 under PIF #: P1037-0314-2024, issued to Michael Golloher, M.Sc.
 (P1037).
 The weather during the survey was sunny and warm.
 At no time were weather or lighting conditions detrimental to the observation or recovery of archaeological material.

-Approximately 17% of the study area was assessed through a test pit survey, with the remaining area not assessed due to evidence of subsurface disturbance from the construction of residential buildings and a gravel commercial lot.
-Test pits were spaced at maximum intervals of five metres apart, and to within one metre of standing structures.
-Each test pit was excavated by hand to 30 centimetres in diametre and was excavated into the first five centimetres of subsoil.
+The study area was assessed through a test pit survey.

+Test pits were spaced at maximum intervals of five metres apart.
+Each test pit was excavated by hand to 30 centimetres in diameter and was excavated into the first five centimetres of subsoil.
 Depth varied between 25 and 30 centimetres.
 Each test pit was examined for stratigraphy, cultural features, or evidence of fill, and all soil was screened through wire mesh of 6 millimetre width.
 All test pits were backfilled.
-The subsurface stratigraphy consisted of a dark brown clay topsoil horizon over an orange clay subsoil.
+The subsurface stratigraphy consisted of a dark brown sandy loam topsoil horizon overlaying a reddish orange subsoil (Image 6).
 No archaeological material was identified during the course of the survey.